apache/spark-website/committers.md

 Lazy consensus requires giving time for discussion to settle while understanding that people may not be working on Spark as their full-time job and may take holidays.
 It is believed that by doing this, we can limit how often people feel the need to exercise their veto.

 All -1s with justification merit discussion.
 A -1 from a non-committer can be overridden only with input from multiple committers, and suitable time must be offered for any committer to raise concerns.
-A -1 from a committer who cannot be reached requires a consensus vote of the PMC under ASF voting rules to determine the next steps within the ASF guidelines for code vetoes ( https://www.apache.org/foundation/voting.html ).
+A -1 from a committer who cannot be reached requires a consensus vote of the PMC under ASF voting rules to determine the next steps within the [ASF guidelines for code vetoes](https://www.apache.org/foundation/voting.html).

 These policies serve to reiterate the core principle that code must not be merged with a pending veto or before a consensus has been reached (lazy or otherwise).